panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 *Before I go on, let me recommend something to you.*

-*If you want to truly understand Vue composition API, do yourself a favor and take ["Vue 3 Composition API"](https://vueschool.io/courses/vue-3-composition-api?friend=dmitripavlutin) course on Vueschool.*
+*If you need an easy and accessible explanation of Vue composition API, take ["Vue 3 Composition API"](https://vueschool.io/courses/vue-3-composition-api?friend=dmitripavlutin) course on Vueschool.*

 ## 1. Destructuring props